Backbeats (Lost in Translation) Lost in Translation (2003)

 18. [51m] Bob sings Roxy Music's "More Than This" in the karaoke box and Charlotte watches him without irony.
 (Rising Action)

 In a small private karaoke room dense with smoke and colored light, Bob takes the mic and croons Roxy Music's "More Than This" in a ragged but committed voice.
 Charlotte, on the couch beside him in her wig, does not laugh — she watches.
-The whole night has been the initial approach in its most generous form: try to make shape happen by inhabiting the templates fully.
-For a moment it is working.
-Sets up the hallway carry that closes the night.
+Sets up the hallway carry at beat 19.

 19. [55m] In the elevator back at the hotel, Charlotte falls asleep on Bob's shoulder, and he carries her down the corridor and tucks her into bed.